-In TypeScript, the operator satisfies
+In Typescript, the operator satisfies

 is used as way to check whether a type satisfies an interface or a condition. satisfies